 - Don’t stay too far from the town center.
 You’ll want to be able to walk into town to explore the pedestrian center and its shops, cafes, and restaurants.
 Pay attention to where your hotel is compared to the town center – upper Ortisei is on a steep hillside, which can be challenging for both small children and parents pushing strollers.

-- If it fits in your budget, stay at the luxury Cavallino Bianco Family Resort and Spa, a great place to stay in the Dolomites with kids.
+- If it fits in your budget, stay at the luxurious Cavallino Bianco Family Resort and Spa, a great place to stay in the Dolomites with kids.

 - Plan some picnics.
 Shop at one of Ortisei’s grocery stores and enjoy a meal in an alpine meadow or on a bench with a view!